ama-team/cookbook-docker-compose/README.md

   platform 'Linux'
   # just in case you don't like specifying path in resource name
   path '/usr/local/bin/docker-compose'
+  # used to prevent shell commands stalling
+  # you may set it to nil to disable
+  timeout 300
   # create it or delete it
   action :create
 end